hasanmoudud/geocompr/main.md

 The above chunk shows how the pipe operator allows commands to be written in a clear order: the above run from top to bottom (line-by-line) and left to right.
-Without `%>%` one would be forced to create intermediary objects or use nested function calls, e.g.:
+The alternative to `%>%` is nested function calls, which is harder to read:

 ```r